Ahzed11/ahzed11.github.io/content/posts/code-replacement-in-erlang-otp-with-rebar3.md

 Both the `old` and the `current` versions are valid and can run concurrently.
 To make our program switch to the `current` version of the code, we have to make a fully qualified call.

-However, in the following recipe, we will not have to consider that thanks to the generic abstraction that OTP gives us.
+However, in the following recipe, we will not have to consider that because the generic abstraction that OTP gives us handles all of that for us.

 #### Why is it desirable ?
 Code replacement allows you to have an always running system.
 As cited in the "What is Erlang ?" section, this can come in handy in some areas like telecom, databases, banking systems, etc...